 The Lob Wedge – Making Your “Worst Enemy” Your “Best Friend”

-First, I want to say, I believe the lob wedge is one of your most important clubs in your bag.
+First, I want to say, I believe the lob wedge is one of the most important clubs in your bag.

 Besides your putter and your driver, this is probably the club you will use the most in a given round… if you know how to use it and use it correctly…